Niger Basin Authority: Purpose

 The Niger Basin Authority defines its purpose as the promotion of cooperation among member countries to ensure integrated development of resources.
 The organisation originally defined its mission as the cooperative management of water resources, most notably, but not limited to, the Niger River.
-While centering of water and hydroelectric resources, the NBA nations use the organisation to harmonise development of energy, agriculture, forestry, transport, communications, and industrial resources of the member nations.
-The NBA has worked to create a "Integrated Development Plan of the Basin", especially focusing on cross boundary projects.
+While centering of water and hydroelectric resources, the NBA nations use the organisation to harmonise the development of energy, agriculture, forestry, transport, communications, and industrial resources of the member nations.
+The NBA has worked to create an "Integrated Development Plan of the Basin", especially focusing on cross boundary projects.
 The NBA itself has been ceded no sovereign power over resources or management, and therefore all regulation must be imposed by individual sovereign governments.
 While not the original focus of the NBA, environmental protection from the threats of desertification, deforestation and pollution of the rivers by agriculture and industry have become a major theme of their work.

 Structure

-Nine countries which have some of their territories on the Niger Basin are member states of the NBA: Benin, Burkina Faso, Cameroon, Chad, Côte d'Ivoire, Guinea, Mali, the Niger and Nigeria.
+Nine countries which have some of their territories in the Niger Basin are member states of the NBA: Benin, Burkina Faso, Cameroon, Chad, Côte d'Ivoire, Guinea, Mali, Niger and Nigeria.
 Although a small area of Algeria falls within the Niger Basin, it is not a member state of the NBA.
 It is based in Niamey and works in both French and English.